tpmoitinho-Oficial/WarehouseVision-AI/README.md

 # 🚀 Overview

-PWarehouseVision-AI is an enterprise-grade Computer Vision platform for warehouse and food distribution centers.
+WarehouseVision-AI is an enterprise-grade Computer Vision platform for warehouse and food distribution centers.

 The project combines real-time object detection, semantic validation using Vision Language Models, continuous monitoring, automatic retraining and complete MLOps.